QuantConnect/lean-cli/README.md

   --ib-enable-delayed-streaming-data BOOLEAN
-                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for --iqfeed-iqconnect TEXT         The path to the IQConnect binary (optional) --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password

-  --polygon-api-key TEXT          Your Polygon.io API Key

-  --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used
+                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for --iqfeed-iqconnect TEXT         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password --iqfeed-productName TEXT       The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --iqfeed-host TEXT              The IQFeed host address --polygon-api-key TEXT          Your Polygon.io API Key --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used